 MTI academic semesters start in August and January, and May.
 Most technical programs, however, begin with the fall semester.
 Application may be made at any time, but students are encouraged to apply by February for the following academic year.
 It is possible to take general education classes to fulfill program requirements during any academic term.
-Several popular programs fill early in the school year and Radiology Technology has a January application deadline so early application is encouraged.
+Several popular programs fill early in the school year.
+Radiology Technology has a January application deadline and Radiation Therapy has a February application deadline so early application is encouraged.
 Check with the Admissions Office.